 When one first starts to become interested in the genre of vintage clothing, it is usually the evening wear that draws us in.
 The beautiful fabrics, embellishments, and styles, all evoking the glamorous atmosphere of bygone times.
-Yet, equally important is the casual wear.
+Yet, equally important was the casual wear.
 What did men’s vintage casual wear look like?
 What style of clothing was worn on a day-to-day basis?
 How do you go about dressing in casual or sporty vintage fashion?

 As we look back to the casual styles of the 1920s and 1930s, to us they may still seem really rather formal, especially when viewed through our modern 21st century eyes.